Amerigo Publishes ESG Scorecard

 ESG credentials include low water use, renewably sourced power, and excellent workplace safety

-VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. (TSX: ARG; OTCQX: ARREF) (“Amerigo” or the “Company”) is pleased to announce the release of its first ESG (Environmental, Social and Governance) scorecard, spanning the years from 2019 to 2022.
-The scorecard is available on Amerigo’s new website, www.amerigoresources.com, launched today1.
+VANCOUVER, British Columbia, March 14, 2023 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. ARGARREF ("Amerigo" or the "Company") is pleased to announce the release of its first ESG (Environmental, Social and Governance) scorecard, spanning the years from 2019 to 2022.
+The scorecard is available on Amerigo's new website, www.amerigoresources.com, launched today1.

 "We are very proud of the results of our first ESG scorecard.
 This scorecard clearly shows that Amerigo already has sustainability credentials that most companies aspire to attain," said Aurora Davidson, Amerigo's President and CEO.
 "Our operations in Chile operate with low water requirements, 100% renewably sourced electrical energy, and a high level of workplace safety.
 All of this occurs in full harmony within the suburban environment of Rancagua, Chile," she added.